Leopold and Loeb: Nathan Leopold

 Nathan Freudenthal Leopold Jr. was born on November 19, 1904, in Chicago, Illinois, the third son of Florence (née Foreman) and Nathan Leopold Sr., a wealthy German-Jewish immigrant family.
 A child prodigy, Leopold was recorded in his baby book as having spoken his first words at the age of four months and three weeks old.
 Leopold began his college studies at the University of Chicago, transferred to the University of Michigan, but returned after a year to study at the University of Chicago.
-At the time of the murder, he had completed an undergraduate degree at the University of Chicago with Phi Beta Kappa honors and planned to begin studies at Harvard Law School after a trip to Europe.
+At the time of the murder, he had completed an undergraduate degree at the University of Chicago with Phi Beta Kappa honors.
+He planned to begin studies at Harvard Law School after a trip to Europe.

 By many accounts, Leopold, who had bulging eyes and a small stature, was sensitive about his appearance.
 He threw himself into intellectual pursuits where he met with remarkable success.
 Leopold had studied 15 languages and claimed to speak five fluently.
 He had achieved a measure of national recognition as an ornithologist.
 Leopold and several other ornithologists identified nesting sites of Kirtland's warblers and made astute observations about the parasitic nesting behavior of brown-headed cowbirds, which threatened the warblers.
-He maintained his interest in birds after his crime, raising birds in prison and working to help with the struggling Puerto Rican Parrot population after his release on parole.
+He maintained his interest in birds after his crime, raising birds in prison and working to help with the struggling Puerto Rican parrot population after his release on parole.